-- We incorporate ESG considerations into our investment analysis and decision-making processes. - We are active owners and incorporate ESG issues into an ownership policies and practices. - We ask appropriate disclosure on ESG issues by the entities in which we invest. - We promote the acceptance and implementation of the Principles within the investment industry. - We work with the other PRI signatories in order to enhance our effectiveness in implementing the Principles. - We report individually on our activities and progress towards implementing the Principles.
+- We incorporate ESG considerations into our investment analysis and decision-making processes. - We incorporate ESG issues into the policies and practices governing our responsibilities as asset owners. - We seek appropriate disclosure on ESG issues by the entities in which we invest. - We promote acceptance and implementation of the Principles within the investment industry. - We work with the other PRI signatories to enhance our effectiveness in implementing the Principles. - We each report on our activities and progress towards implementing the Principles.